Check you’re ready to take the test

-Get ready for your driving test
+You’ll usually be ready to take your driving test when:

 If you’re not ready to pass, it’s best to move your test back.
 It’s the best way of getting your independence and freedom as soon as possible.

 Learning to drive opens up a new world of independence.
 But it also comes with responsibility.
 It’s important that you learn the skills you need to become a safe driver – not just to pass the driving test, but for the rest of your life.

 Find out more about the skills you need

 Managing driving test nerves

 Nervousness is a natural reaction to tests and exams.
 And driving tests are no different.
 Driving examiners know this, and they’ll do their best to help you relax.
 You can prepare by practising different ways of managing your nerves and finding out what works best for you.